The Best (and Worst) Advice on Think Save Retire

 We didn't use terms like “financial freedom.
 We just talked about what we wanted and the more you talk about it with your spouse, the easier it's going to be to make sense in your mind of what's going to make you happy.

 I haven't talked about that really but one of the biggest challenges I think that a lot of folks have when they do want to achieve these kinds of goals is the spouse is not necessarily on board.

 You might be a saver but the husband isn't or vice versa.
 That's really tough.
 And I was lucky enough that my wife was always, always a saver.

 Not an extreme saver.
 She didn't do couponing, but she was always just a natural saver.
 So for me, it was really easy.

-MELISSA: That’s really awesome.
-I think that is the basis in any relationship.
-You should be able to communicate about those things and feel like you're supported in your goals and your life aspirations, even if they don't match up and hopefully at some point, they do to a certain extent where both people are happy.
+That’s really awesome.
+I think that is the basis in any relationship you should be able to communicate about those things and feel like you're supported in your goals and your life aspirations, even if they don't match up and hopefully at some point, they do to a certain extent where both people are happy.

 Yeah, I don't really have advice for people whose spouse isn’t totally on board because, quite frankly, I have not gone through that.